10 Best Things to Do in Koh Samui, Thailand (Top Day Trips & Attractions)

 How to Get Around Koh Samui

-You can choose to book a hire vehicle from the airport, take taxis or the open bus service – a dark red vehicle with benches called a Songthaew.
+You can choose to book a rental vehicle from the airport, take taxis or the open bus service – a dark red vehicle with benches called a Songthaew.
 You can flag down the Songthaew from the main roads and let the driver know where you are destined.

 🚗 We hired a car while we were on the island and found it fairly easy to navigate but you must drive on high alert because of the scooters weaving in and out in built up areas.